Introduction to International Arbitration

 • The UNCITRAL Model Law and Arbitration Rules;

-• Arbitration rules: time-limited, institutional, industry standards, industry schemes and ad hoc agreements;
+• Arbitration rules: institutional and ad hoc agreements;

 • Arbitration procedures: documents only and oral hearings;